brycewray/hugo-site/content/posts/2021/04/speaking-up-for-sass.md

 Then, once you've extracted a good quantity of components as I suspect happens more often than not, you'll run into the next issue that Tailwind fans say it solves&nbsp;.&nbsp;.&nbsp;.

-### "Naming is hard"---or is it?
+### "Naming is hard" --- or is it?

 There are numerous pieces on the web saying that one of the biggest hassles in dealing with code is naming things (*e.g.*, variables, functions, and CSS classes), and that this is a pain which Tailwind can remedy by keeping you from *having* to name more than a handful of CSS classes.

 To that I say: well, maybe sometimes, and for some people, but not universally.

-Surely, if you're trying to corral a web project with dozens of developers and hundreds of pages, I can see the point---and I'm also guessing you're not my audience in the first place.
+Surely, if you're trying to corral a web project with dozens of developers and hundreds of pages, I can see the point --- and I'm also guessing you're not my audience in the first place.
 But when you're dealing with a smaller team and a project with only a few templates that you tweak to build a lot of pages, as is typical if you're a [static site generator](https://jamstack.org/generators) (SSG) user such as Yours Truly, it really shouldn't be that hard to decide what to call things.

 Besides: don't you still **need** to name them?
 As [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/) said in an [article](https://www.aleksandrhovhannisyan.com/blog/why-i-dont-like-tailwind-css) that got him [roasted](https://news.ycombinator.com/item?id=26422286) on [Hacker News](https://news.ycombinator.com) by the Tailwind faithful:

 > .&nbsp;.&nbsp;.&nbsp;if you struggle to name things in the first place, this suggests you'll run into communication issues when discussing your UI with designers and other team members.
 If you can't name `x` element in your UI sensibly, and a conversation inevitably arises concerning that element, how are you going to refer to it?
 What are you going to call That Thing?
 Surely you can think of something.
 There's always a way to name things semantically.

 And I would say this is true even if you're a team of one.
-If you don't know what to call it, maybe you don't really grasp its purpose---and that's not good.
+If you don't know what to call it, maybe you don't really grasp its purpose --- and that's not good.

 ### Plugins-ism *vs.* just-one-thing-ism

-Tailwind depends on PostCSS, and a Tailwind user more often than not is going to be using other PostCSS plugins besides just Tailwind---often to get things, like mixins and nesting, with which devs had become familiar in earlier experience with Sass.
+Tailwind depends on PostCSS, and a Tailwind user more often than not is going to be using other PostCSS plugins besides just Tailwind --- often to get things, like mixins and nesting, with which devs had become familiar in earlier experience with Sass.
 As I mentioned before, there are some PostCSS plugins that have to be installed and configured in highly specific ways; otherwise, they can fail *and* also disable the other plugins, including Tailwind.

 This is certainly understandable once you grasp [how PostCSS works](https://www.smashingmagazine.com/2015/12/introduction-to-postcss/) (which, I'll grant, is impressive[^usingPostCSS]), but it can be a big time-suck, especially whenever those plugins and even PostCSS itself get updates.
 For example, the PostCSS 8 update broke or at least impaired a lot of plugins and related packages, or so I've recently read on various plugins’ [GitHub](https://github.com) "Issues" pages.

 [^usingPostCSS]: As I mentioned in an earlier footnote, I'm actually still using PostCSS with this site, even though it's with Sass, so I can run Autoprefixer.
 As of this writing, I'm also using the [PurgeCSS](https://purgecss.com) plugin, at least until I can find the time (and motivation?) to reduce my SCSS files’ sizes through more manual methods.

-By contrast, Sass is *one package*, and all its many capabilities---including all the ones whose PostCSS-powered lookalikes require all those add-ons---work without the need for juggling plugins.[^binary] Moreover, in today's web dev world, it's easier than ever before to take advantage of Sass.
+By contrast, Sass is *one package*, and all its many capabilities --- including all the ones whose PostCSS-powered lookalikes require all those add-ons --- work without the need for juggling plugins.[^binary] Moreover, in today's web dev world, it's easier than ever before to take advantage of Sass.
 Long ago, [you had to install Ruby](https://sass-lang.com/ruby-sass), but those days are in the web's distant past.
 Many key dev frameworks and bundlers support Sass out of the box; or, where necessary, it's easily added, such as through the [sass Node.js package](https://npmjs.com/package/sass).

 [^binary]:	It's kind of like the argument for the all-in-one-binary [Hugo](https://gohugo.io) and [Zola](https://getzola.org) SSGs over the plugin-laden [Gatsby](https://gatsbyjs.com).